lnaf97/HutaroAlblo/README.md

 Press Escape into the game to back to the starting scene.

 Press Escape into the starting scene to close the game.

-# Errors

-The game does not run: MediaPlayer error.